Phala-Network/phala-wiki-next/content/en-us/general/phala-network/governance.md

 To represent passive stakeholders, Phala introduces the idea of a "council".
 The council is an on-chain entity comprising several actors, each represented as an on-chain account.
 On Phala, the council currently consists of 5 members.
 This is expected to increase over the next few months to 11 seats.
 In general, the council will end up having a fixed number of seats.

-Along with controlling the treasury, the council is called upon primarily for three tasks of governance: proposing sensible referenda, cancelling uncontroversially dangerous or malicious referenda, and electing the technical committee.
+Along with controlling the treasury, the council is called upon primarily for three tasks of governance: proposing sensible referenda, canceling uncontroversially dangerous or malicious referenda, and electing the technical committee.

 For a referendum to be proposed by the council, a strict majority of members must be in favor, with no member exercising a veto.
 Vetoes may be exercised only once by a member for any single proposal; if, after a cool-down period, the proposal is resubmitted, they may not veto it a second time.

-Council motions which pass with a 3/5 (60%) super-majority - but without reaching unanimous support - will move to a public referendum under a neutral, majority-carries voting scheme.
+Council motions that pass with a 3/5 (60%) super-majority - but without reaching unanimous support - will move to a public referendum under a neutral, majority-carries voting scheme.
 In the case that all members of the council vote in favor of a motion, the vote is considered unanimous and becomes a referendum with negative adaptive quorum biasing.